R. Earl Muir

 Author & Storyteller

-I’ve always been passionate about storytelling and impressed by the influence it has on people and the decisions they make in life.
+II've always been passionate about storytelling and impressed by the influence it has on people and how the stories impact their daily life.
 I love engaging with the projects I work on, diving headfirst into the research, investigation, and production of stories I feel are worth writing about.
-I am a curious and proactive Author.
+I am a curious and proactive author.

 Bombingham became the shameful moniker used by the national media for Birmingham, Alabama during the Civil Rights movement of the mid-twentieth century.
 In the span of three years more than fifty bombs exploded throughout the city in churches, homes and gathering places of the civil rights organizers.
 Fifty years later the Civil Rights district in downtown is now designated as a National Monument and attracts tourists from around the world.
 The city is recognized as a progressive, peaceful modern city that uses its ugly past to teach tolerance and promote inclusiveness.